RoshanCyriac/Ai-bot/README.md

-# Advanced AI Reminder Assistant
+# Advanced AI Reminder Assistan

 A powerful AI assistant that helps you manage reminders and now supports general chat functionality.